Latanoprost 50 mcg/mL and Timolol (as maleate) 5 mg/mL

 you should continue using the eye drops.

-If you develop an eye infection, receive an eye injury, or have eye surgery, tell
+Tell your doctor if you develop an eye infection, receive an eye injury, or have eye

 Your doctor may tell you to use a new container of the eye drops because of possible